ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 ### Action Conditions
-1. Collecting datapoints can only be performed by one of the hard-coded oracles.
+1. The transaction must be signed by the address held in R4 of Data-Input #1.
+(This only allows the oracles to issue this action.)
 2. Output #1 has the oracle pool NFT.
 3. Output #1 has Ergs equivalent to: `[Input #1 Ergs] - [Pool Payout]`
 4. Output #1 R4 is the result of the `Finalize Datapoint Function`